orbitmines/archive/projects/Software.md

 ---

 Now I've kind of set the stage in a very high-level way for what I actually want to talk about.
-Something much more technical
+Something more technical than just babble.